 After coding the stock trading strategy, I made it my first trading robot — a piece of software that trades completely automatically all day long.
 I decided to launch the software on my birthday!
-I launched the software, and I ended up losing half of my account value (thousands of dollars) in 15 minutes.
+I launched the software, and I ended up losing half of my account value in 15 minutes.
 It was a disappointment for me to see my software fail, but it just pushed me to study harder.
 Looking back on it, I am so glad this happened because it strengthened my character, and forced me to get creative.

 I kept on trying new automated stock trading strategies for the futures market for the remainder of my sophomore year.
 I ended up finding a strategy that I thought had a really high chance of working.
 So, I tried it out on the first week of summer vacation and … I ended up losing more than I lost on my birthday.
 Again, it was demoralizing but I just kept on going and researching even harder.